Open-NCU/open-ncu.github.io/terms/long_terms.md

 The terms and conditions were approved by:

-the project leader, dr Jakub Rydzewski:
+The project leader, dr Jakub Rydzewski:

-and the committee: